Anasphere, Inc. -- Belgrade, Montana

 Wayne RESA -- Wayne, Michigan

-Wayne RESA is the fiscal agent for the AREN Project.
+Wayne RESA is the PI Institution for the AREN Project.
 Wayne RESA has been a GLOBE US Partner for 20 years.
-The focus of our work is on: project leadership; science literacy aligned to the Next Generation Science Standards; AEROKAT and ROVER development, testing and training; training and support for local teacher cohorts; and developing the online presence.
+The focus of our work is on: project leadership; science literacy aligned to the Next Generation Science Standards; AEROKATS and ROVER development, testing and training; training and support for local teacher cohorts; developing the online presence, and increase the extent of the GLOBE Program.